Peter Upton's |

 full catalogue, with illustrations of accessories and box sets.
 This made the

-1973 and 1975.
-That said, Ashley Hemming has now provided me with copies of two
+still referred to Langton Green).
+Ashley Hemming provided me with copies of these two brochures

-period, so perhaps other shop literature of the period will come to light.
+in Subbuteo history to gain a brochure or two.
 Both these leaflets are the cover size of the poster catalogues

 of the 1972-77 period (i.e. the size of the catalogues when folded).
 It's a